cyberoblivion/co-blog/_posts/2024-10-22-run-llm-locally.markdown

 ```

 ## Wrapping Up
-With Ollama and a client set up, you now have a local environment for experimenting with LLMs!
+With [Ollama](https://ollama.com/) and a client set up, you now have a local environment for experimenting with LLMs!
 Running models like tinydolphin locally can save costs, enhance data privacy, and provide a playground for building custom AI applications.

+Stick around coming up we're going to show how to create and use embeddings!

 <strong>Back to the hacks!</strong>